-- 1. Remain Calm.
-When bomb threat is received, the person taking the call must remain calm and obtain as much information as possible. - a.
+- Remain calm.
+When a bomb threat is received, the person who is taking the call must remain calm and obtain as much information as possible. - a.
 DO NOT put the caller on hold - b.
-DO NOT attempt to transfer the call - 2.
-The person taking the call should immediately notify another staff person in the office, preferably while the caller is still on the line. - 3.
+DO NOT attempt to transfer the call - The person taking the call should immediately notify another staff person in the office -- preferably while the caller is still on the line. - 3.
 Pay close attention to the caller and his/her words and speech: - a.
-Does the caller have any distinguishing voice characteristics such as an accent, stuttering, mispronunciation? - b.
-Is the caller angry, excited, irrational or agitated? - c.
+Does the caller have distinguishing voice characteristics like an accent, stuttering, mispronunciation? - b.
+Is the caller angry, excited, irrational, or agitated? - c.
 Is the caller a man or woman, young, middle-aged, old? - d.
-If you have caller ID, please note the phone number of the caller - 4.
+If you have caller ID, note the phone number of the caller - 4.
 Listen for background noises (traffic, train whistle, music, radio, TV, children, etc.). - 5.
-It is important that you document all that you know and hear.
+It's important that you document all that you know and hear.